TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 for that is the bamboo agents are not local processes on the given hardware directly, but are also executed in docker containers to have many of them in parallel on one host.

-The bamboo agents are "stupid" and only contain the java agent but don't know about php versions or further services.
+The bamboo agents are "stupid" and only contain the java agent but don't know about PHP versions or further services.
 To execute single test jobs, they start new "sibling" containers and call commands in them.
 For instance, they start an ad hoc postgres, a redis and a memcached container, then start a PHP 7.3 container assigned to the same network and run the functional test suite.
-With multiple agents on one host (to make good use of many CPU's on one hardware system), these per-agent specific ad hoc networks and volume mounts need to be separated from each other.
+With multiple agents on one host (to make good use of many CPU's on one hardware system), these per-agent specific ad-hoc networks and volume mounts need to be separated from each other.
 This requires some additional setup efforts runTests.sh does not reflect.
 Additionally, the ram disk, responsible shell user and home directory setup is different to speed up single runs and to efficiently cache network related stuff on the local host filesystem without agents colliding with each other.